AliceO2Group/ReadoutCard/README.md

 ### roc-alf-client & rorc-alf-server
 See section "ALICE Low-level Front-end"

+### roc-bar-stress
+Tool to stress BAR accesses and evaluate performance.

 ### roc-bench-dma
 DMA throughput and stress-testing benchmarks.
 It may use files in these directories for DMA buffers: